 We strive to educate and advocate to improve water safety laws in Texas.

-In the wake of this tragedy, there have been calls to update Texas law to clarify responsibility for the safety of children participating in activities in or near a body of water while under the care of certain organizations.
-Cati’s Bill seeks to answer these calls by requiring organizations such as camps, schools, and child-care facilities to obtain a parent’s or guardian’s written affirmation of a child’s ability to swim.
-The organizations would then be required to provide the children who cannot swim with properly fitted USCG approved life jacket when these children are in or near a body of water.
+In 2021 we partnered with Representative Vikki Goodwin and Senator Zaffirini.
+Rep Goodwin introduced HB 1676 (Cati’s Act ) during the 87th Texas Legislative Session and the bill successfully passed the House but not the Senate.
+This bill has a simple purpose of filling the void we now have in our child care administration system.
+The bill, when passed, would close existing gaps by requiring organizations such as camps, schools, and child-care facilities to obtain a parent’s or guardian’s written affirmation of a child’s ability to swim.
+The organizations would then be required to put the children who cannot swim in properly fitted USCG approved life jackets when these children are in or near a body of water.

 The bill passed the House but got stuck in the Senate.
 We have re introduced the bill for this 88th Legislation session.
 We are working hard every day to make sure this tragedy does not repeat itself.
 That not one more family , lifeguard, counselor or staff member live the tragedy of losing a child.

 We are happy to report the Cati’s Law has Passed the House and the Senate and was signed into law on June 2nd 2023.
 Thank you to Rep Goodwin, Senator Zaffirini and Senator Perry for advocating for children.
 As Cati’s parents we will continue the advocacy path in the political arena.
 We know laws are created so society understands obligations and in this case it is to protect children.

 We also want to Congratulate the City of Plano for implementing Cati’s Act before it became a law.
 They saw the need and took it upon themselves to put it into action!

 They set an example for many other cities in Texas.
 We look forward in continuing our partnership with them and making new ones with others across the state.
 Thank you!